-- On a previous production record, staff did not complete the production record until the next day. - The staff noted on the record that there were no servings left. - The staff forgot to note the shortage of chili for the last meal service and did not note the number of students that did not receive the vegetarian chili. - The staff keeps a personal notebook of the number of servings of food.
-When the manager asked the purpose of the notebook, a staff member replied, "This helps me remember the number of servings of certain items, so when I don't have time to complete the production record the day of the service I can just refer to my notes and use this number."
+- On a previous production record, a staff did not complete the production record until the next day. - The staff noted on the record that there were no servings left. - The staff forgot to note the shortage of chili for the last meal service and did not receive the vegetarian chili. - The staff keeps a personal notebook of the number of servings of food.
+When the manager asked the purpose of the notebook, a staff replied, "This helps me remember the number of servings of certain items, so when I don't have time to complete the production record the day of the service; I can just refer to my notes and use this number."

-- What actions can help avoid this scenario in the future? - Example responses: - Complete production records on a daily basis. - Record accurate information. - Communicate to the manager any excess or shortages of menu items. - Retrain employees on how and when to complete production records. - What is the impact of providing inaccurate information on a production record? - Example responses: - Production records are a requirement of the school meals program and are part of an Administrative Review. - If a substitution is provided, the substitution may not meet the requirements of a reimbursable meal. - If a substitution is provided, inventory becomes inaccurate due to using another product that was reserved for another meal. - Meal participation may decrease due to unhappy customers.
+• What can be done to help avoid this scenario in the future?

+- Possible responses: - Complete production records on a daily basis. - Record accurate information. - Communicate to the manager any excess or shortages of menu items. - Retrain employees on how and when to complete production records.

+• What is the impact of providing inaccurate information on a production record?

+- Possible responses: - Production records are a requirement of the school meals program and are part of an Administration Review. - The substitution may not meet the requirements of a reimbursable meal. - Inventory becomes inaccurate due to using another product that was reserved for another meal. - Meal participation may decrease due to unhappy customers.